- Clinical science

 - Laboratory tests: ↑ ESR and eosinophilia

-- Tissue biopsy followed by histopathology and culture → Positive findings confirm the diagnosis of aspergillosis infection.
+- Tissue biopsy followed by histopathology and culture → Positive findings (e.g. presence of monomorphic, septate hyphae that branch at acute angles, as seen on silver or PAS stained samples) confirm the diagnosis of aspergillosis infection.

 - X-ray and CT: parenchymal opacities; features of